jbcodeforce/spark-studies/docs/dev/index.md

 ```

 Creating a RDD can be done from different data sources, text file, csv, database, Hive, Cassandra...

+On Spark RDD, we can perform two kinds of operations: RDD Transformations and RDD actions.

 ### Spark context